pippinbarr/itisasifyouweredoingwork/process/README.md

 ## Actual To Dos, None of This Tentative Bullshit

+* Rework promotion system so that
+  - Getting promoted is less easy (and gets more challenging)
+  - You earn more work units as you get promoted (but need more for a promotion)
+  - The game becomes more frenetic as you go (but starts less frenetic than it is now)
+  - The promotion titles are more serious (and perhaps have an actual observable hierarchy)
+* Add an 'about' icon to the desktop that has a text-file explaining the software and its use
+* Fix the case issues with the technology corpus
+* Increase work time (and possibly break time), maybe more like 3 minutes and 1 minute, or even 5 minutes and 2 minutes... (the risk here is that people stop playing before they see the break...)
+* Close dialogs on break instead of destroy and reopen them afterwards so that you resume work rather than starting fresh each round
 * Check for sound effects coverage
 * Add more desktop images (or maybe just the four, but nail the tone - the work one is amazing)
 * Reconsider the texts in document and email - could that be more technology oriented somehow?
 There's a pleasure in being able to _read_ what you type, is one reason to maintain the current thing.
 What about writing the text of technical manuals?